The default map type view in the MapBrowser is Vertical view, which lets you see Nearmap vertical aerial photography.

 Our vertical imagery has been orthorectified; that is, it has been transformed in such a way that each point on the map looks like it was photographed from directly above it.
 Orthorectification makes vertical aerial imagery suitable for use as a map and allows georeferencing.

 If you have switched to another map type, this is how you can get back to Vertical view:

 This document includes the following sections:

-Vertical - This is the standard, fully orthorectified overhead aerial map.
+Vertical - the standard, fully orthorectified overhead aerial map.

-Panorama - Panorama imagery offers a 45-degree angle view of a location, when available.
+Panorama - offers a 45-degree angle view of a location, when available.

-Terrain - This map type lets you view the terrain.
+Terrain - lets you view the dimensional shape of the earth's surface.
 It can be very helpful to switch Street Maps or Properties on while viewing the terrain map to make navigating the map easier.

-Roads - The Roads shows a view of the street maps only, with no aerial imagery visible.
+Roads - otherwise known as Roadmaps View, this shows a view of the street maps only, with no aerial imagery visible.

 The most current survey we have captured will be the default map shown whenever you connect to the MapBrowser, so make sure you revisit the site regularly to view the latest imagery.